 Guidelines and recent changes

 SFYS has been supporting schools and young people since 1998.
 In late 2015, the Victorian Government committed to re-investing and strengthening the service over 2016-17.
 The Department has worked with providers and key stakeholders to develop new guidelines (see link below) for the program, which:

 - strengthen the focus on disengagement, and create greater alignment with new and existing programs (including the Navigator pilots announced as part of Education State initiatives)

 - draw on feedback from stakeholders and the recommendations from the 2013-15 program evaluation.

 The guidelines also introduce new planning, reporting and accountability processes, requiring providers to clearly target and map the impact of SFYS activities, as well as new governance arrangements.

 Continuum of supports

 SFYS is one of a continuum of programs and services that are available to support vulnerable young people to stay engaged in education.
 An overview of this continuum of supports is outlined in the new guidelines, including universal prevention strategies (for the broader student population), programs for specific cohorts, and outreach (non-school based) programs.

 SFYS providers are contracted by the Victorian Government to deliver SFYS.
-A link to a list of SFYS provider by DET region and Area is included below.
+A link to a list of SFYS provider by Department region and area is included below.

 Program guidelines and resources